Kenora Thistles: League play, 1902–1905

 Before the 1902–03 season the Thistles were admitted to the senior league, along with Brandon Wheat City and the Portage la Prairie Plains.
 The two Winnipeg teams, still concerned about the distance to Rat Portage, opposed their inclusion (and that of Portage la Prairie), stating they would play only against Brandon, the winner of the intermediate championship in 1902.
 Thus, the two Winnipeg clubs left the league before the start of the season and formed their own two-team league, the Western Canada Hockey League.
 Playing in the new three-team senior league, the Thistles won the championship and were allowed to issue a challenge for the Stanley Cup, held at the time by the Ottawa Hockey Club (also known as the Senators).

 For the 1903–04 season the Thistles competed again in the three-team Manitoba league.
 Prior to the season, the team was invited to join the Western Canada Hockey League, which still had only the two Winnipeg clubs.
 While they had downplayed the Thistles' importance before, the Winnipeg clubs were impressed by their play during the Stanley Cup challenge and considered it financially viable to add the team.
 The Thistles declined the offer and remained in the Manitoba league.
+Kenora finished second in the league with eight wins and four losses.
 Brandon won the league championship, and earned the chance to compete for the Cup against Ottawa, who won the series and retained it.

 Before the 1904–05 season the two Manitoba leagues merged to become the Manitoba Hockey Association.
 The Thistles were bolstered by the presence of Tommy Phillips (who had returned to visit his dying father) and goaltender Eddie Giroux, the only player not from Rat Portage.
 Giroux moved from Toronto with the promise of a job in the lumber industry and for a chance to play ice hockey.
-The Thistles easily won the league championship, and again challenged Ottawa for the Stanley Cup.
+The Thistles easily won the league championship, finishing with a record of seven wins and one loss, and again challenged Ottawa for the Stanley Cup.